Centre Party '86: Decline

 The Ministry of Justice had been watching the party for some time.
-As part of the judicial investigation, the party leadership underwent house searches.
-After these house searches it took considerable effort for the party organisation to be re-established.
-When the CP'86 party leadership, now headed by the Rotterdammer Martijn Freling, made racist statements in a public party meeting in 1995, the entire board was convicted for heading a criminal organisation.
+As part of a judicial investigation, the party leadership underwent house searches.
+After these searches it took considerable effort for the party organisation to be re-established.
+On 2 May 1995, CP'86 and its board were convicted under Article 137 and Article 140 of the Wetboek van Strafrecht (Dutch Penal Code) for crimes committed between 1992 and 1994, an appeal was denied in December 1995.
+Afterwards, the CP'86 party leadership, then headed by Martijn Freling, made racist statements in a public party meeting in 1995, leading to the Public Prosecution Service to initiate classification of the party as a criminal organization and initiate its banning procedure.

 Major disagreements about the party's image led to mass expulsions.
-From November 1996 to February 1997, there were two CP'86 boards, one under Mordaunt and the other under the anti-Freling Beaux.
-The latter, which wanted a 'clean' image, started a new party in 1997 under the name Volksnationalisten Nederland (VNN) with Beaux, and later Ruitenberg, as president.
-VNN made use of publicity stunts and took part in Rotterdam council elections, but booked disappointing results.
-The VNN merged in 1998 with the newly established New National Party (NNP).
+From November 1996 to February 1997, two CP'86 boards emerged, one under Mordaunt and the other under the anti-Freling Beaux.
+The latter, wanting a new 'clean' image, started a new party in 1997 under the name Volksnationalisten Nederland (VNN) with Beaux, and later Henk Ruitenberg, as president.
+VNN tried to make use of publicity stunts and took part in Rotterdam council elections, albeit with ultimately disappointing results.
+The VNN merged with the newly established New National Party (NNP) in 1998.

-Meanwhile, the Public Prosecution Service was looking to confirm that CP'86 was not a political party, but a criminal organization.
-On 30 September 1997, the Supreme Court condemned the then central administration and former chairman Wijngaarden together with the party as a criminal organization that was systematically guilty of inciting xenophobia, which meant the end of CP'86.
+Meanwhile, the Public Prosecution Service was looking to determine that CP'86 was not a political party, but a criminal organization under law.
+On 30 September 1997, the Supreme Court convicted the then central administration and former chairman Wijngaarden together with the party as a criminal organization for systematical incitement of xenophobia, which ended CP'86.

-As a result, the party was banned under orders of Minister of Justice Benk Korthals.
-The Amsterdam court ruled that the party was a criminal organization.
-Prior to the verdict, the party had long since become an empty shell.
-Chairman Frelin decided not to appeal the verdict.
-The party was dissolved.
+As a result, the party was banned under orders of Minister of Justice Benk Korthals in 1998.
+On 30 September 1997 the Amsterdam court ruled that the party was a criminal organization and ordered its dissolution, citing the party's incitement of xenophobia.
+Prior to the verdict, the party had long since become an empty shell and Chairman Frelin decided not to appeal the verdict.
+The party was thus dissolved, but its legacy lived on with the New National Party, established on 3 July 1998.